hwcloud-apac-pso/hwcloud-apac-smstracking/README.md

 #### 4.2 Python Scripts Preparation

 In this section, we are going to set up the API calls in python files.
-You may obtain the source code of **index.py** in this huawei-python-sdk folder under Appendix.
+You may obtain the source code of **index.py** in this repository.
 Open the **index.py** file, locate the API calls link as below, and replace the migration task ID with the one that had obtained from Section 4.1 Step 10.

 **Step 1:** To obtain the SMS migration task status by calling API.
 The return state (READY, RUNNING, ABORTING, ABORT, SYNC_SUCCESS, MIGRATE_FAIL, MIGRATE_SUCCESS) will be used for the action taken in Step 2.
 URI to query the SMS migration task is as shown below.